GASTRIC BYPASS SURGERY

 During gastric bypass surgery, the digestive tract is reconfigured, reducing the capacity of the stomach and bypassing a portion of the small intestine.
 The result is a limiting of both food intake and calorie absorption.
 This procedure is currently the most popular weight loss surgery in the United States because of its long-term effectiveness when coupled with appropriate nutrition and exercise practices.
 During the gastric bypass procedure, the stomach is stapled horizontally, separating it into two parts.
 The larger portion, along with the upper section of the small intestine, is disconnected from the digestive tract.
 The remaining stomach pouch is then reconnected to the small intestine.
 This new configuration both limits the amount of food that can be consumed and the number of calories absorbed from that food.

 Come to one of our FREE Weight Loss Seminars hosted by our expert bariatric surgeons.

 Take our survey now to find out if you are a possible candidate for bariatric weight loss surgery.

 HAVE INSURANCE QUESTIONS?

-Find out if your insurance will cover weight loss surgery and learn about the financing options Mercy offers.
+Find out if your insurance will cover weight loss surgery.

 Our caring surgical weight loss support groups provide advice and encouragement for potential and past patients, as well as their families.